m-kupiec/compendium-typescript/README.md

 ### Interfaces vs. Type Aliases

+#### Differences

-"there are two syntaxes for building types: Interfaces and Types.
-You should prefer `interface`.
-Use `type` when you need specific features." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))
+"there are two syntaxes for building types: Interfaces and Types." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

-"For the most part, you can choose based on personal preference, and TypeScript will tell you if it needs something to be the other kind of declaration.
-If you would like a heuristic, use `interface` until you need to use features from `type`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

-"Almost all features of an `interface` are available in `type`, the key distinction is that a type cannot be re-opened to add new properties vs an interface which is always extendable." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))
+"Almost all features of an `interface` are available in `type`" ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

+"the key distinction is that a type cannot be re-opened to add new properties vs an interface which is always extendable." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

 Limitations of interfaces: